Last updated: May 2026

 Brands can only forecast later when the supply chain moves fast enough to support later decisions.
 This requires an operational model that reduces the time between production and customer delivery.

 Instead of sending large production runs across the ocean and storing them for months, inventory moves directly from factory to customer through air.
-Delivery can be 6 to 9 days on select lanes and SKUs.
+Delivery can be five to eight days on select lanes and SKUs.

 This shift removes the warehouse layer that forces early planning and replaces large upfront bets with smaller rolling orders informed by early season performance.